A guide to Pennsylvania probate laws.

 |Descendants from someone other than the surviving spouse||1/2 of remaining intestate estate|

-Otherwise, when there is no surviving spouse, then the intestate estate will pass along in the following order.
+Otherwise, when there is no surviving spouse, then the intestate estate will pass along to next of kin in the following order.

 Siblings, or their children (nieces/nephews)